Decay of the Weyl curvature in expanding black hole cosmologies

 \subsection{Energy identity}

 Let us recall that the conformal curvature tensor $W$ satisfies the contracted Bianchi equations \eqref{eq:W:Bianchi}.
-The Bel-Robinson tensor $Q(W)$ defined by \eqref{eq:bel:robinson} is symmetric and trace-free \emph{in all indices}; c.f.~\CProp{12.5}.
+The Bel-Robinson tensor $Q(W)$ defined by \eqref{eq:bel:robinson} is symmetric and trace-free \emph{in all indices}; cf.~\CProp{12.5}.
 Moreover it is non-negative when evaluated on future-directed causal vectors.

 We have --- by \CProp{12.6}, as a consequence of \eqref{eq:W:Bianchi} --- that $Q(W)$ is divergence-free, see \eqref{eq:Q:W:div}.
 In particular, if we define the energy current $P$ associated to $W$ as in \eqref{eq:current:P} then it follows from \eqref{eq:Q:W:div} that